 IMT work schedule

-In conjunction with NHS Employers we have introduced the new work schedule for IMT.
-The schedule is designed to help employers plan and deliver clinical services alongside training programmes in a way that is safe for both doctors and patients.
+The work schedules for IMT below have been developed with NHS Employers.
+The schedules are designed to help employers plan and deliver clinical services alongside training programmes in a way that is safe for both doctors and patients.
 Work schedules are a contractual requirement in England and are not required by the devolved nations at present but are considered as good practice.